wallyatgithub/h2loadrunner/README.md

 *Read this in other languages: [简体中文](README.zh-cn.md).*

-# h2loadrunner is an HTTP and HTTP2 benchmarking / load testing / performance testing tool
+# h2loadrunner is an HTTP1.1, HTTP2 and HTTP3 benchmarking / load testing / performance testing tool
   h2loadrunner is a benchmarking tool supporting both HTTP 1.x, HTTP2, and HTTP3 over QUIC.

   h2loadrunner was initially created from h2load utility of the nghttp2 project.